JuliaLinearAlgebra/IterativeSolvers.jl/docs/src/index.md

 For bug reports, feature requests and questions please submit an issue.
 If you're interested in contributing, please see the [Contributing](@ref) guide.

-For more information on future methods have a look at the package [roadmap](https://github.com/JuliaLang/IterativeSolvers.jl/issues/1) on deterministic methods, for randomized algorithms check [here](https://github.com/JuliaLang/IterativeSolvers.jl/issues/33).
+For more information on future methods have a look at the package [roadmap](https://github.com/JuliaLang/IterativeSolvers.jl/issues/1).

 ## What method should I use for linear systems?